McZazz/OfflineOpenPGP/README.md

 Make sure you have NPM installed, make sure you are still in the top level folder (package.json is present) and run: npm install

+Run either of the following commands to start it:
 (separate src inside nwjs folder)
 ./nw .